javascript-studio/schema/README.md

   If the given data does not match the schema, an exception is thrown.
 The returned writer throws on undefined property modification, if an assigned value is invalid, or on an attempt to read an undefined property.
-When using the writer with `JSON.stringify` it will throw if non-optional values are missing.
+When using the writer with `JSON.stringify` or `schema.verify(writer)` it will throw if non-optional values are missing.
 - `data = schema.verify(writer)`: Checks if any properties are missing in the given writer and returns the unwrapped data.